Emilia's POV

 His response taught me exactly what kind of man raised me.

-A month in a supernatural detention center.
-With violent criminals.
+A month in little Italy detention center with violent criminals.
 For mourning my brother wrong.

 That's where I met Linda.